 - Lesser Healing Wave will be your primary choice when the raid is not appropriately positioned for you to make full use of CH.
 Instead, use LHW to shoot out quick heals to members in your raid who are in desperate need of healing.
 This is a useful tool when used judiciously.
 Do not get it into your head that you are a Druid and try to Healing Touch your way to glory.
 A good time for LHW R6 spam is on Chromaggus during a Time Lapse.

 - Healing Wave is going to be one of those spells that you only use if you know there will be significant tank damage and low raid damage.
 If there is even a question of whether or not the melee will take damage, default to Chain Heal.
-But, if you know it will only be tank damage (IE Chromaggus), you can utilize Healing Wave.
+But, if you know it will only be tank damage (IE Chromaggus or Loatheb), you can utilize Healing Wave.
 Use R1 before the fight initiates to quickly stack up 3 Healing Way.
 Then swap to R4 or 5 (whatever your mana can sustain) and heal with that during moderate damage.
 If the tank will take heavy damage swap to R7 or 10 and keep it up as long as necessary.

 - Be raid aware.
 Learn the fights and learn when and where to accurately apply your healing.
 This is the most important thing needed to transition from a good or average healer to a great healer.